microsoft/dotnet-apiport/README.md

 | ApiPort CLI | [ApiPort Download][ApiPort Download] |
 | Visual Studio Extension |  [Open VSIX Gallery][VSIX Gallery] |

+### Privacy:
+We only send .NET APIs and its caller user assembly names to the service to analyze for portability and generate report.
+For more information, check out our [privacy policy](https://privacy.microsoft.com/en-us/privacystatement).

 ## How to Engage, Contribute and Provide Feedback

 Here are some ways to contribute: